Resolving Aadhaar Application Issues: Steps for Re-enrolment

 Double-Checking All Your Information for Accuracy

 Before you submit your application at the centre, take a moment to review everything with the operator.
 Check that your name, address, date of birth, and any other details are absolutely correct and match your documents.
-A quick check can prevent future issues.
+A quick check can ensure accuracy and prevent future complications.

 Making Sure Your Documents Are Valid and Easy to Read

-Always ensure your supporting documents are current and have not expired.
+Always ensure your supporting documents are current and unexpired.
 Also, check that all the text and photos on them are clear and easy to read.
-If a document is torn or faded, it might not be accepted.
+If a document is torn or faded, it may not be accepted.

 What to Do If You Need to Correct Specific Details

-If you know exactly which detail led to the previous rejection, pay extra attention to that specific part during your re-enrolment.
-For example, if your name spelling was wrong, ensure it is perfectly correct this time, matching your identity proof.
-If you are unsure, do not hesitate to ask the enrolment centre staff for clarification.
+If you know exactly which detail led to the previous unsuccessful application, pay extra attention to that specific part during your re-enrolment.
+For example, if your name spelling was incorrect, ensure it is perfectly accurate this time, matching your identity proof.
+If you are unsure, feel free to ask the enrolment centre staff for clarification.

 After Your Re-enrolment: What Comes Next